 It wasn’t supposed to be this hard.
 When my children first entered elementary school, I was excited.
 It was time for them to make friends; friends they would see on a consistent basis who they would then schedule play dates with.
 In this idyllic life, I envisioned myself becoming best buddies with the parents of my kids’ newfound friends.
 Sadly, like most things in life, this is not how things turned out.

 In my adult life, I am very picky about who I become friends with.
 I like to have a connection with the person.
 We don’t have to be exactly the same or even have common interests necessarily, but I need to feel like I understand the way their mind works.
 My good friends appreciate me, and I appreciate them.
 Unfortunately, I have found that simply having children doesn’t guarantee you’ll have much in common with other parents.
 In fact, I have actually found it more difficult to make friends as a parent than I did as a single person.
-My inability to find similar connections with my parental peers left me feeling lonely, like an outsider.

 Apparently, I am not alone.
 There are other people out there who feel my pain and find making friends with other parents frustrating.
 This is particularly the case with regard to developing solid “mommy” friendships.